Staff Info & FAQ

 The camp has the feeling of being secluded and remote; our property is roughly 120 acres, and most of it is undeveloped pine forest.
 Most of the buildings sit on 35 acres.
 Our ropes course and lake is on the remaining acreage, which is also used for camping and hiking.
 The camp is bordered on two sides by the Prescott National Forest.

-Staff members will receive nine evenings off and five 24-hour days off throughout the 10 weeks of employment.
+Staff members will receive eight, 6-hour evenings off, one, 14-hour day off, and five, 24-hour days off throughout the 9 weeks of employment.

 For the evenings off, you are free to leave starting at 5PM, and you must check-in by 11PM.
 There can be absolutely NO alcohol or drug consumption on evenings off–this is a fireable offense.